metavee/python-novice-climate/setup.md

 You need to download some files to follow this lesson:

-1. Make a new folder in your Desktop called `python-novice-inflammation`.
+1. Make a new folder in your Desktop called `python-novice-climate`.
-2. Download [python-novice-inflammation-data.zip][zipfile] and move the file to this folder.
+2. Download [climate_data.zip][zipfile] and move the file to this folder.
 3. If it's not unzipped yet, double-click on it to unzip it.
-You should end up with a new folder called `data`.
+You should end up with a few CSV files with 3-letter country names.
 4. You can access this folder from the Unix shell with:

 ~~~
 $ cd
-$ cd Desktop/python-novice-inflammation/data
+$ cd Desktop/python-novice-climate/
 ~~~
 {: .source}